tmylk/data-kata/validation/README.md

 ## Data

-Datasetis taken from the [House prices prediction competition on Kaggle](https://www.kaggle.com/competitions/home-data-for-ml-course/data).
+Dataset is taken from the [House prices prediction competition on Kaggle](https://www.kaggle.com/competitions/home-data-for-ml-course/data).